Skip to content

 14. Not mature, technical development

 1. "Electric cars have too short a range.
-They are impractical for everyday use and when traveling."
+They are impractical for everyday use and travel."

 Low range as a prejudice against electric cars

-Electric cars are often criticized for the fact that their range is still too limited compared to conventional motor vehicles and that they are too expensive. not suitable for longer distances (e.g. vacation trips) is.
+Electric cars are often criticized for the fact that their range is still too limited compared to conventional motor vehicles, and that not suitable for longer distances (e.g. vacation trips) is.

-But on average, the range of e-cars in 2020 was already 375 kilometerswhich is absolutely sufficient for everyday journeys.₁ Especially as you can (ideally) also charge at home using the wallbox.
+But on average, the range of e-cars in 2020 was already 375 kilometerswhich is absolutely sufficient for everyday trips.₁ Especially since you can (ideally) also charge at home at the wallbox.

-On longer journeys, many models still need to allow some time for charging, but this can easily be combined with a break.
-However, there are also fast charging stations where the car can be recharged within 30 minutes so that it can cover a long distance again.
+On longer journeys, many models still require some time for charging, but this can be easily combined with a break.
+However, there are also fast-charging stations where the car can be recharged within 30 minutes so that it can cover a long distance again.

-Some electric vehicles, such as the Mercedes EQS, can be already more than 750 kilometers at a stretch drive.
+Some e-vehicles, such as the Mercedes EQS, can be already more than 750 kilometers at a stretch drive.
 In just a few years, the average range of all electric cars will be around 784 kilometers.

-2. "Electric cars are unsafe - mainly because of the burning batteries."
+2. "Electric cars are unsafe - mainly because of burning batteries."

 Another myth surrounding the electric car is that, because the battery is ignite much faster and burst into flames - and that the fire department would have difficulty extinguishing the fire.
-But on the one hand cars with gasoline or diesel engines have the much more flammable fuel on board and, secondly, the intensity of the fire depends on the material of the car.
+But on the one hand have cars with gasoline or diesel engines the much more flammable fuel on board and, on the other hand, the fire intensity depends on the material of the car.

-The image of burning electric cars has only recently - and in the truest sense of the word - become "burned" into people's minds.
-Mainly because the media outcry is particularly high when a car that is on fire happens to have an electric motor.
+The image of electric cars on fire has only recently - and literally - "burned" into people's minds.
+Especially because the media outcry is particularly great when a car that is on fire happens to have an electric motor.

-The figures also confirm that this is an electric car prejudice.
-The American highway fire department states that there are around two fires in electric cars for every billion kilometers driven.
-For diesel and petrol vehicles, the figure is 90 vehicles for the same distance.
+That this is an electric car prejudice is also confirmed by the figures.
+The U.S. Highway Patrol states that there are about two fires per billion miles driven for e-cars.
+For diesel or gasoline vehicles, the figure is 90 vehicles for the same distance.₂

 3. "There are not enough public charging stations for electric cars."

 The inadequate charging infrastructure is another frequently cited argument against electric cars.
-Many people are afraid of not finding a public charging stationwhen they need to charge the car on the road.
+Many people Fear of not finding a public charging station, when they need to charge the car on the road.

 But on the one hand, you can charge electric cars yourself at your own household socket.
-And on the other hand, there are also filling stations More and more charging stationsso that charging (and traveling) will become even easier.
-Only around 2 percent of the entire car market will be electric cars in 2023 - and the trend is rising sharply.₃ As market penetration increases, the network of charging stations will also grow.
+And on the other hand, there are also filling stations More and more charging stationsso that charging (and also traveling) will become even easier.
+Only about 2 percent of the total automotive market will be electric cars in 2023 - with a strong upward trend.₃ As market penetration increases, so will the network of charging stations.

 Tip: To always have an overview and quickly find the nearest working charging station, apps such as EnBW Mobility+ or elvah help further.